hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/overview.md

-When it comes to content display, there are three options that can be taken:
+Disabling elements should be used sparingly because of accessibility concerns.
+Non-sighted users will not be able to navigate to or interact with disabled elements rendering them non-existant for assistive technology.
+Here are some alternative paths one can take:
-- Show the content/element to the user and enable interactivity
+- Show the content/element as enabled and is interactive.
-- Show the content/element as disabled
+- Hide the content/element, but show information regarding their limited access.
-- Hide the content/element completely
+- Hide the content/element, with no provided context.

-This documentation will explain how we approach these decision across the platform.
+This documentation will explain how we approach these decisions and why these alternatives are preferred.